ChaseYaoCong/main/docs/DeveloperGuide.md

 <!-- @@author -->

-#### Use case : UC05 - List all task and events
+#### Use case : UC05 - List all tasks and events

 **MSS**

-1. User request to list all the tasks and events.
+1. User requests to list all the tasks and events.
-2. Application show the list of task and events with respective details.
+2. Application shows the list of tasks and events with respective details.
 Use case ends.

 **Extensions**
 2a.
 The list is empty.

 > 2a1.
-Application show error message.
+Application shows error message.
 Use case ends.

 <!-- @@author A0139922Y -->